YoussufMansour/User-Authentication-based-on-Keystroke-dynamics/README.md

 <ul>
   <li>The username should start with "admin" and then the number of the user (ex:admin22)
 </li>
-  <li>The password (.tie5Ronal) should be typed directly without backspaces in the middle
+  <li>The password (.tie5Ronal) should be typed directly without backspaces in the middle and is should end by clicking Enter
 </li>
   <li>The capital R in the password should by typed with Shift
 </li>